zach-zabetakis/DQC/lib/data/README.md

 `(L) agility` - agility bonus

-`(M) resist_beat` - resistance against instant death spells
+`(M) resist.beat` - resistance against instant death spells

 `(N) saver.burn` - does this armor have BURN SAVER?

 ## Character

 The brave heroes fighting to free the world from evil's grasp.
-All base values can be modified by equipment, heart, etc. `attack`, `defense`, and `saver` values are stored for convenience only and are recalculated based on other data.
+All base values can be modified by equipment, heart, etc. `attack` and `defense` values are stored for convenience only and are recalculated based on other data.

 `(A) player` - name of the player who controls this character